beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 1. Navigating the Application

+The application features a modern, frameless window design.
+Navigation and primary actions are split between two main components at the top.

-The application is navigated using the main header at the top of the window.
+-   **Title Bar:** The very top bar of the application.
+    -   It displays the application title.
+    -   The entire bar (except for the buttons) is a **draggable region**, allowing you to move the window around your screen.
+    -   The far right contains custom **window controls** to minimize, maximize/restore, and close the application.
+-   **Menu Bar:** Located directly below the title bar.
     -   **Left Side:** Contains buttons for primary dashboard actions like "New Repo", "Check Updates", and "Expand/Collapse All".
--   **Right Side:** Houses the main view navigation icons (Dashboard, Settings, Info) and a quick-toggle button for switching between light and dark themes.
+    -   **Right Side:** Houses the main view navigation icons and a quick-toggle button for switching between light and dark themes.

 The three main application views are:
 -   **Dashboard (Home Icon):** The main screen where you can see and interact with all your repository cards.